 PharmaVentures’ deep bank of specialist experience, deal analytics and network of contacts among innovators and large pharma makes it uniquely placed to support business in all aspects of deal making and strategic planning.
 PharmaVentures is well known for its deep insight into deal structures and its success for generating partnering interest.

 PharmaVentures’ services include:

 M&A (divestments, mergers, acquisitions, and strategic transactions)

 Strategy (commercialisation, deal strategy, due diligence, market entry)

 Valuation and Positioning (licensing, M&A, fundraising, and expert testimonies)

-PharmaVentures is based in Oxford, UK, and employs over 20 professionals and has associates in Asia-Pacific.
+PharmaVentures is based in Oxford, UK, and employs over 20 professionals and has associates in Europe and Asia-Pacific.

 PharmaVentures Capital Ltd is a wholly owned subsidiary of PharmaVentures Ltd. All regulated activities are delivered through PharmaVentures Capital Ltd, which is authorised and regulated by the Financial Conduct Authority (741356).